Sacramento Valley Astronomical Society

 Scholarship: Michal Warzecha

-Speaker Seeker: Mike Bailey
+Speaker Seeker: Bryan Smith

 Web Site: Kevin Normington (webmaster)